dadmars/notes/linux/interface.md

     the ready list: maintaining a list of file descriptors that are ready for I/O

     For each file descriptor, we can specify a bit mask indicating events that we are interested in knowing about.

+inotify mechanism
+    allows an application to monitor file events.

+    create an inotify instance. a file descriptor that is used to refer to the inotify instance watch list, Each watch item consists of a pathname and an associated bit mask. performs read() operations on the inotify file descriptor. returns one or more inotify_event structures closes the inotify file descriptor

+    The inotify monitoring mechanism is not recursive An inotify file descriptor can be monitored using select(), poll(), epoll, and signal-driven I/O. If events are available to be read, then these interfaces indicate the inotify file descriptor as being readable.

+/proc/sys/fs/inotify
+    Queuing inotify events requires kernel memory. the kernel places various limits on the operation of the inotify mechanism.